Parenting is daunting enough with a partner, but even more so if you’re a single mother going it alone on one income.

 The Summer Food Service Program (SFSP) is a federally funded program that provides free nutritious meals to children living in low-income areas throughout Ohio.
 The program operates throughout the summer months (Jun – Aug) when they are out of school.

 All children ages 1 through 18 are eligible to receive free meals during the summer months at participating program sites.
-To find an SFSP site, call 1-855-570-7377.
+For more information or to find an SFSP site near you call 1-866-3-HUNGRY (486479)

 Unemployment Insurance is a “wage replacement” program that helps workers who are unemployed.
 It provides temporary financial help to qualified individuals based on their previous earnings, while they are looking for a new job.

 Ohio is one of the states that offers a dependency allowance to those who qualify.
-If you have up to two dependents, you may receive up to $537 per week of unemployment benefit.3
+If you have up to two dependents, you may receive up to $537 per week of unemployment benefit.4

 You may apply for UI benefits either electronically or by phone at 1-877-OHIOJOB (1-877-644-6562) toll-free, Monday through Friday (except holidays) from 8 a.m. to 5 p.m.